-If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
-If the head restraint is removed, store it in a secure place.
-Be sure to reinstall the head restraint when the child restraint is removed.
-See "Head restraints" in this section for head restraint adjustment, removal and installation information.
+If necessary, adjust or remove the head restraint/headrest to obtain the correct child restraint fit.
+If the head restraint/headrest is removed, store it in a secure place.
+Be sure to reinstall the head restraint/headrest when the child restraint is removed.
+For additional information, refer to "Head restraints/headrests" in this section for head restraint/headrest adjustment, removal and installation information.

-If the seating position does not have an adjustable head restraint and it is interfering with the proper child restraint fit, try another seating position or a different child restraint.
+If the seating position does not have an adjustable head restraint/headrest and it is interfering with the proper child restraint fit, try another seating position or a different child restraint.